Home Paraquat

 Symptoms of Paraquat Exposure

-Symptoms of paraquat exposure vary depending on the amount of exposure and how someone was exposed.
-For example, ingesting a large amount of paraquat causes acute poisoning and symptoms appear quickly.
+Symptoms of paraquat exposure vary depending on the concentration of the chemical and the route someone was exposed through, such as inhalation, ingestion or skin contact.
+For example, ingesting a large amount of paraquat causes acute poisoning and symptoms appear immediately.
 Licensed applicators and other agricultural workers exposed to smaller amounts of the chemical over a long period may not manifest symptoms for years.

 Short-Term Exposure Symptoms